eshaan-shah/spamFilter/README.md

 This is an email spam filter using machine learning techniques Naïve Bayesian Classification, Support Vector Machines and Decision Tree Learning.

 Data set:
-The data set used is obtained from: http://www2.aueb.gr/users/ion/data/enron-spam/ Split the data set into train and test set.
+The data set used is obtained from http://www2.aueb.gr/users/ion/data/enron-spam/

+Split the data set into train and test set.
 Further, split each set it into ham/spam.

 The directories must be formed as:
 1. train/ham, train/spam
 2. test/ham, test/spam